CESARDELATORRE/playwright-mcp-demo/readme.md

-# Testing web apps with PlayWright MCP server
+# Testing web apps with "PlayWright" and "Playwright MCP server"

 ## Project Summary

-This project demonstrates the integration of Playwright with MCP and usage from VS Code GHCP.
+This project demonstrates the integration of Playwright with MCP and usage from VS Code GHCP and GH Actions.

+# Using "plain" Playwright without using its MCP server

+Let's see how to use the "plain" Playwright in VS Code (still without its MCP server)

 ## 1. Install Playwright (for running tests)